jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Political philosophy is a long and complicated road, but it's fair to say today that the Right believes in Conservative philosophy started by [Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke) in 1806.
 While, the Left believes in the Progressive philosophy that [John Stuart Mill](https://en.wikipedia.org/wiki/John_Stuart_Mill) wrote in 1859.

 Both philosophies were invented in the early Industrial Age to help our very poor ancestors overcome everyone's extreme poverty.
-Conservativism empowered industrious people to concentrate the wealth needed to build the first railroads, mills, and factories.
-While Progressivism let creative people imagine new products and marketing campaigns to keep industrialization growing.
+Conservativism empowered industrious people to concentrate the wealth needed to build the first railroads, mills, and factories; which is why they care so much about equity.
+While Progressivism let creative people imagine new products and marketing campaigns to keep industrialization growing; which is why they care so much about equality.
 Although they'd bicker, both sides could cooperate because they were building and selling the first trains, pants, stoves, pens, disinfectant, and other innovative products.

 Happily, after many years of advancements we no longer have primitive factories, mills, transportation or mass hunger, illiteracy, and disease (if you're thinking about all the poor people in the world today, you are correct their lives should be improved, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help because poverty-fighting tools didn't exist yet).